Blog › Methodology

 Every strategy looks good in backtests.
 That's not a compliment.

-A backtest that uses all available data for both development and evaluation is guaranteed to "work" — because you've essentially solved the same test you're grading yourself on.
+A backtest that uses all available data for both development and evaluation is guaranteed to "work" — you're grading yourself on the same test you studied from.
 The strategy isn't predicting anything.
 It's describing what already happened.

 The problem isn't the backtest tool.
 It's the process.
-Most traders develop a strategy, run it on five years of data, adjust the parameters until the equity curve looks the way they want, and call it done.
-What they've actually built is a model that describes the past.
-Not one that predicts the future.
+Most traders develop a strategy, run it on the full history, adjust parameters until the equity curve looks right, and call it done.
+What they've built is a model of the past — not of the future.

 If every strategy you build passes your process, your process isn't filtering anything.